kamurano/Running-Trump/README.md

-This is funny minigame about Trump
+This is funny minigame about Trump written on PyGame module